 I arrived at the hospital at 6:30 a.m., had the surgery at 8:30, and had my friend meet me to take me home at around 11:30 … but I actually wasn’t quite ready to leave when she got there.
 Was still going over things with one of the nurses.
 And I was maybe a little loopy.
 But I think we left at around 12:15-ish.
 We made the right decision to get my pain medicine filled at a local pharmacy rather than waiting in line by the one at the surgical center.

 I’m not going to lie: The next 24 hours were kind of rough.
 Even tho I was on oxycodone, that just sort-of dulled the pain; it didn’t take it away entirely.
 Even though it was a small incision, I guess anytime you mess with bone it hurts quite a bit.
 Thankfully Dr. Beldner called me the morning after the surgery and told me that by the afternoon, the pain would have really diminished… and he was right.
 I actually work evenings and felt well enough that I went into work that night, although I left early and was maybe a little loopy from the oxycodone.
-I quickly switched over to regular Tylenol, taking my first oxycodone Tuesday night.
+I quickly switched over to regular Tylenol, taking my last oxycodone Tuesday night.

 Also: I had this big bulky foam thing to rest my hand in!
 Because I had to keep it elevated at all times to reduce swelling.
 It was a little more conspicuous than I wanted to be.
 But I guess it was nice to have something to rest my hand in.